ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 {% endhighlight %}

-In addition to this, a function was created with which a new appointment for the respective conference room can be created via REST call.
+In addition to this, a function was created with which a new appointment for the respective conference room can be created via a REST call.
-With this function you can also create and save a new allocation via the displays later.
+With this function, you can also create and save a new allocation via the displays later on.
-However, this is not intended to replace the actual booking process of the room and is only intended as a quick and easy way of reserving the conference room at short notice.
+However, this is not intended to replace the actual booking process of the room and should only serve as a quick and easy way of reserving the conference room at short notice.
-For this purpose, the start and end times, the reason and the organiser are required as details.
+For this purpose, the start and end times, the reason, and the organizer are required as details.
-In order to facilitate the entry on the display, a list is provided for the reason and for the booker (LDAP user), from which you can only select.
+In order to facilitate the entry on the display, a list is provided for the reason and for the organizer (LDAP user), from which you need to select.
-The selection option for the reason is maintained manually as a config file in Git and the list of available organisers is generated from the LDAP directory.
+The selection option for the reason is maintained manually as a config file in Git and the list of available organizers is generated from the LDAP directory.

-If a room is booked using this function, an EWS request is sent from the team website to the Outlook system and a new appointment entry is generated in the room.
+If a room is booked using this function, an EWS request is sent from the team website to the Outlook system and a new appointment entry is generated for the room.
-After a few minutes this entry will appear automatically on the displays.
+After a few minutes, this entry will appear automatically on the displays.

 {% highlight java %}
 public void createAppointment(String emailAdress, String booker, Date startDate, Date endDate, String title)